wingram1/python-newsfeed/README.md

 # python-newsfeed

+Full-stack application with a backend refactored from Node.js to Flask.
 From 2U Continuation Courses Python + Flask module